mrnninster/Translator/README.md

 ### HOW TO USE
 #### On Windows
 - Launch app on Windows
+- A dialog box may appear, ignore it as this is simply for debugging
 - Select the source language
 - Type into the text field what you intend on translating
 - Slect your target language